Recreational Therapy

 "leaders."

-TQS students will participate in 30-minute group Rec Therapy sessions that correspond with the topics they’re learning about in their academic classes.
-These sessions will use evidence-based practices attached to measurable goals and objectives.
+TQS students participate in 30 to 45-minute group Rec Therapy sessions that correspond with the topics they’re learning about in their academic classes.
+These sessions use evidence-based practices attached to measurable goals and objectives.
 Interventions may include:

 -